shoelace-style/shoelace/docs/components/form.md

 All Shoelace components make use of a [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) to encapsulate markup, styles, and behavior.
 One caveat of this approach is that native `<form>` elements will not recognize Shoelace form controls.

 This component solves that problem by serializing _both_ Shoelace form controls and native form controls when the form is submitted.
-The resulting form data is exposed in the `slSubmit` event as a [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) object.
+The resulting form data is exposed in the `slSubmit` event as a [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) object in `event.detail.formData`.
+You can also find an array of form controls in `event.detail.formControls`.

 Shoelace forms don't make use of `action` and `method` attributes and they don't submit the same was as native forms.
 To handle submission, you need to listen for the `slSubmit` event as shown in the example below and make an XHR request with the resulting form data.